lucabertoni/Translator/README.md

   - Set SqlQryMode: LOCAL
   - User Name: SYSDBA (if you want to access to the database, password is: masterkey)

-# How to use Translator
+## How to use Translator
 Run translate.exe
 You will see a window like this:

   ![Main window](https://github.com/lucabertoni/Translator/blob/master/screenshot/main.PNG?raw=true)

-  - Esegui scansione: It will take the path that you want to scan (the path of your source code) from the entryfield below
+  - *Esegui scansione*: It will take the path that you want to scan (the path of your source code) from the entryfield below
-  - Genera file traduzioni: This button will make a file containing the original line (all the source code line)(IT (italian, but it's non important)), and a copy of original one that will be translated (Ex: ES).
+  - *Genera file traduzioni*: This button will make a file containing the original line (all the source code line)(IT (italian, but it's non important)), and a copy of original one that will be translated (Ex: ES).
 You have to export file with column separator: chr(30)(ascii 30)
     ![Export window](https://github.com/lucabertoni/Translator/blob/master/screenshot/export.PNG?raw=true)
-  - Importa traduzione: After you have translated source code lines, you can import translations using this function
+  - *Importa traduzione*: After you have translated source code lines, you can import translations using this function
     ![Export window](https://github.com/lucabertoni/Translator/blob/master/screenshot/import.PNG?raw=true)
-  - Traduci: Now you are ready to translate your source code!!!
+  - *Traduci*: Now you are ready to translate your source code!!!
 Click on this button!!!

 Be careful: don't rename or move source file after scan and before translate.
 Translation is based on filename and file path.

-Coming soon:
+## Coming soon:
   - Visual Basic
   - C
   - C++